Archive for December, 2009

 Man, T-Pain is a damn genius.
 He not only helped make Auto-tuning popular but he’s been smart enough to attach himself to the trend.
 Basically he’s been able to brand auto-tuning as a T-Pain thing.
 And now you too can get auto-tuned with the “I Am T-Pain” iphone app.
 It’s got music and lyrics so you can sing along (auto-tuned style of course) to your favorite T-Pain tracks.
 Sweet.

 Now, another example of T-Pain’s brilliance is his participation in Lonley Island’s “I’m on a Boat” music video.
 He scored major points in my book with that one.
 The song is awesome and hilarious and a dash a of T-Pain put it over the top.
-If you’ve never seen it, click here and thank me later.
+If you’ve never seen it, and thank me later.
 That song and video are so good that even though it was a “comedy” song it just got nominated for a grammy for best hip-hop song of the year.

 Anyway, to promote the “I Am T-Pain” iphone app, the company behind it held an “I’m on a blank” music video contest.
 Whoever could make the best parody of “I’m on a Boat” would score themselves 5 grand and a “bigg ass chain.”.
 Here’s the winning video which is pretty great.
 I especially like it since it may be the first video contest entry I’ve ever seen that was filled with profanity.
 So be aware, it is NSFW.